sebleYA/the-game/README.md

 This is going to be a web application.
 The directory structure will work like a tree.

-At the top of the structure will be
+At the top of the structure will be:
 - index.html
 - error.html
 - README.md

-At the next level will be directories for each group and for the lead author (bob)
+At the next level will be directories for each group and for the lead author (bob):
 - group1
 - group2
 - group3